MarwinYuth/simple-task-management-system/ASSIGNMENT_3_SQL.md

 # ASSIGNEMTN 3

-1.Count tasks by status (completed, pending, etc)

-    SELECT status, COUNT(*) AS total
+-- 1. Count tasks by status (completed, pending, etc) SELECT status, COUNT(*) AS total
 FROM tasks
 GROUP BY status;

-2. List users with no assigned tasks
+-- 2. List users with no assigned tasks
 SELECT u.id, u.name
 FROM users u
 LEFT JOIN tasks t ON u.id = t.user_id
 WHERE t.id IS NULL;

-3. Find the most recently updated task
+-- 3. Find the most recently updated task

-   SELECT
+SELECT *
 FROM tasks
 ORDER BY updated_at DESC
 LIMIT 1;

-4. Join two tables (e.g., Task and User) to show assignments

-   SELECT t.id, t.title, u.name AS name
+-- 4. Join two tables (e.g., Task and User) to show assignments SELECT t.id, t.title, u.name AS name
 FROM tasks t
 INNER JOIN users u ON t.user_id = u.id;